Dealing with Bullying at Workplace

 What is Workplace Bullying?

 Workplace bullying refers to repeated, harmful behaviours directed towards an individual or a group of individuals in a professional setting.
-These behaviours can be verbal, physical, or psychological in nature, and they create a hostile work environment.
+These behaviours can be verbal, physical, or psychological, and they create a hostile work environment.
 Examples of workplace bullying may include verbal abuse, offensive jokes, humiliation, intimidation, or even sabotage of someone’s work.

 Source: ReachOut Australia